Waste Bans Information

 According to Commonwealth of Massachusetts Regulations 19.017, the following materials are prohibited from disposal with household trash:

-Whole tires: Fee application for all motor vehicle tires of all types.
-Shredded tires (a tire which has been cut, sliced or ground into four or more pieces such that the circular from of the tire has been eliminated) are not prohibited.
+- Whole tires: Fee application for all motor vehicle tires of all types.
+Shredded tires (a tire that has been cut, sliced, or ground into four or more pieces such that the circular form of the tire has been eliminated) are not prohibited.

 Additional Restricted Materials as of July 1, 2006

 The following construction and demolition debris materials are prohibited from disposal:

 - Asphalt Pavement, Brick, and Concrete: Asphalt pavement, brick, and concrete from construction activities and demolition of buildings and similar sources.

 - Wood: Fee applies for all treated and untreated wood, including wood waste.

 - Gypsum: Clean gypsum wallboard (effective July 1, 2011).

 - Mattresses and Textiles: Fee applies for mattresses, textile recycling bins are available throughout the facility. (effective November 1.
 2022)